espinet/spread-challenge/README.md

-File documentation can be found in /doc/table_of_contents.html
+Class documentation can be found in /doc/table_of_contents.html

 # Instructions